wmgeolab/scope-ml/ml-api/README.md

 - git
 - github cli (optional, makes git auth easier)
 - poetry
-- pyenv (optional, to install python 3.11)
+- pyenv (optional, to install specific python version easier)
 - python 3.11

 ## Installing the correct version of python

 <!-- Install pyenv  -->

 This project uses `python 3.11`.
-To install the correct version of python, run this command from the `/api` directory:
+To install the correct version of python, run this command from the `/ml-api` directory:

 ```bash
 pyenv install 3.11.8